SBML Test Suite

 The current SBML Test Suite consists of the following components:

-- A collection of SBML models, together with expected simulation outputs, that can be used to test interpretation of SBML model semantics.
-The set of test cases can be downloaded as a complete archive, or a subset of selected tests can be obtained using the online portion of the Test Suite.
+- A collection of SBML models, together with expected results, that can be used to test interpretation of SBML files.
+There are 3 sets of tests: semantic (for deterministic simulation behavior), stochastic (for stochastic simulation behavior), and syntactic (for basic parsing).
+The sets of test cases can be downloaded separately as complete archives.

-- Tthe SBML Test Runner, a standalone application that can be used to run an application against the collection of simulation test cases and report successes and failures.
+- The SBML Test Runner, a standalone application that can be used to run an application against the collection of semantic test cases, and report successes and failures.

 - An online database of test results provided by software authors for their SBML-compatible software packages.

-The basic approach is the following: you download the SBML Test Runner, configure a wrapper program for the SBML-compatible application you want to test, and run the SBML Test Runner to see the results.
+You can download the archive of test cases, then arrange to run them in an SBML-compatible program to produce numerical results.
+The format of the test cases is described on a separate page.
+For the semantic test cases, we offer a standalone SBML Test Runner; to use it, first download the applicadtion, configure a wrapper program for the SBML-compatible application you want to test, and run the SBML Test Runner to see the results.
 A description of the wrapper interface is provided in the SBML Test Runner's built-in help system.